-ANNOUNCEMENT: FAANGMine v1.2 is now available.
+ANNOUNCEMENTS: FAANGMine v1.2 is now available.
 Users of FAANGMine v1.1 please see note below.
+Also, JBrowse is now available for all FAANGMine species.

 The FAANG (Functional Annotation of ANimal Genomes) Consortium is "a coordinated international action to accelerate genome to phenome" and aims to generate comprehensive maps of functional elements in genomes of domesticated animals.
 Data generated by the FAANG Consortium will enhance the use of animal models in the biological and biomedical sciences.
 It will hasten discoveries in fundamental biology, as well as those that impact human health, animal well-being and agricultural production.
 In order for the FAANG effort to have substantial impacts on science and society, the data must be accessible to scientists and students of diverse disciplines.
 Effective use of the FAANG data will require data mining tools that enable easy search and retrieval.